samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 ## Which blockchain is used?
 What is the issuing format for the ThreeFold Token?

-Our Tokens will be issued on Ethereum blockchain as ERC20 compliant Tokens.
+XXX Our Tokens will be issued on Ethereum blockchain as ERC20 compliant Tokens.

 ## Where can I find the smart contract code?